pjmeyer/lab1-spa/README.md

 2. Open the integrated terminal with `windows + tilde`
 3. Run `npm install` to get the dependencies
 4. Run `npm run build` to build locally
-[TODO: This takes 2-3m add a description of what we're doing]
 5. Run locally with `npm run start`
 6. You should see the following:
 <img width="718" alt="image" src="https://user-images.githubusercontent.com/820883/46748497-90a1fb80-cc68-11e8-9de3-f60029f7866a.png">